Duel: Modern history

 The last-known fatal duel between Englishmen in England occurred in 1845, when James Alexander Seton had an altercation with Henry Hawkey over the affections of his wife, leading to a duel at Browndown, near Gosport.
 However, the last-known fatal duel to occur in England was between two French political refugees, Frederic Cournet and Emmanuel Barthélemy near Englefield Green in 1852; the former was killed.
 In both cases, the winners of the duels, Hawkey and Barthélemy, were tried for murder.
 But Hawkey was acquitted and Barthélemy was convicted only of manslaughter; he served seven months in prison.
-However, in 1855, Barthélemy was hanged after shooting and killing his employer and another man.

 Dueling also began to be criticized in America in the late 18th century; Benjamin Franklin denounced the practice as uselessly violent, and George Washington encouraged his officers to refuse challenges during the American Revolutionary War because he believed that the death by dueling of officers would have threatened the success of the war effort.

-In the early nineteenth century, American writer and activist John Neal took up dueling as his earliest reform issue, attacking the institution in his first novel, Keep Cool (1817) and referring to it in an essay that same year as "the unqualified evidence of manhood".
+In the early nineteenth century, American writer and activist John Neal took up dueling as his earliest reform issue, attacking the institution in his first novel, Keep Cool (1817), and referring to it in an essay that same year as "the unqualified evidence of manhood".
 Ironically, Neal was challenged to a duel by a fellow Baltimore lawyer for insults published in his 1823 novel Randolph.
 He refused and mocked the challenge in his next novel, Errata, published the same year.

 Reports of dueling gained in popularity in the first half of the 19th century especially in the South and the states of the Old Southwest.
-However, it is very important to note that in this regional context, the term dueling had severely degenerated from its original 18th-century definition as a formal social custom among the wealthy classes, using fixed rules of conduct.
+However, in this regional context, the term dueling had severely degenerated from its original 18th-century definition as a formal social custom among the wealthy classes, using fixed rules of conduct.
 Instead, 'dueling' was used by the contemporary press of the day to refer to any melee knife or gun fight between two contestants, where the clear object was simply to kill one's opponent.

 Dueling began an irreversible decline in the aftermath of the Civil War.
 Even in the South, public opinion increasingly came to regard the practice as little more than bloodshed.